What is Clinical Massage Therapy?

 3 min read

-I have been quite taken aback at the amount of positive feedback I am receiving from clients who have shared how refreshingly different and beneficial their treatment experience has been for them, and this has led me to write about what exactly I do.
+I have been quite taken aback at the amount of positive feedback I am receiving from clients who have shared how refreshingly different and beneficial their treatment experience has been for them.

-🌿 Using a variety of advanced techniques suited to each treatment and condition
+🌿 Use of a variety of advanced techniques suited to each treatment and condition

 🌿 Re-educating and maintaining soft tissue health for improved function

-🌿 Measuring the improvement of symptoms, posture and joint range of motion with each session
+🌿 Measuring improvement of symptoms, posture and joint range of motion

-🌿 Creating treatment plans and offering advice on how to reduce pain and discomfort between sessions
+🌿 Creating treatment plans on how to reduce pain and discomfort between sessions

-To give an example of a clinical approach, imagine a scenario in which you may have a compressed nerve in your arm due to repetitive strain or direct trauma.
+An example of a clinical approach is when you may have a compressed nerve in your arm due to repetitive strain or direct trauma.
 This may cause related problems such as reduced sensory and motor function further down the nerve pathway.
 By applying knowledge of the musculoskeletal and nervous systems of the body, a Clinical Massage Therapist could help target the root cause of injury through testing and palpation.
 They could then use advanced techniques to alleviate the symptoms and help reduce or eliminate the root cause of obstruction.

 Another example may be a postural related problem; the most typical being from sitting at a desk for long periods of time.
 This may lead to neck pain, where a forward rotation of the shoulders would typically change the balance of muscle length in different areas of the body.
 A clinical approach may be to address these muscles differently to reduce pain and rebalance tension in the body, re-educating the position of the shoulders.
 Another focus would be to attend to the areas of most pain and discomfort for the client.